jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 test_passing_data_structures
 *********************************************************************************

-I want to try this with other Python data structures to see what happens
+I want to try this with other Python :doc:`/data_structures/data_structures` to see what happens

 red: make it fail
 #################################################################################